rlivingsus/misc/AllGames.md

 - Slapshot: Rebound:
 - Sniper Elite; Ghost Warrior 2 (on GOG):
 - Solar 2:
 - Solasta: Crown of the Magister:
+- Solitairica:
 - Song of the Deep:
 - Song of Silence & Celestial Church, Lighteaters:
 - Sonic & All-Stars Racing: